isl-org/Open3D/docs/compilation.rst

 2.3 Disable Python binding
 ::::::::::::::::::::::::::

-If you do not want to build Python binding at all, you may turn off the following compilation options:
+If Python binding is not needed, it can be turned off by setting the following compilation options to ``OFF``:

 - ``BUILD_PYBIND11``
 - ``BUILD_PYTHON_MODULE``